-My son having fallen in love with poultry at an extremely young age, and the proud owner of a Silkie (this Silkie went on to be the founding mother of the Cuckoo Silkie here in OZ) one day asked if the Cuckoo Orpington came in other colours.
+My son having fallen in love with poultry at an extremely young age, and the proud owner of a Silkie (this Silkie went on to be the founding mother of the Cuckoo Silkie here in Aust) one day asked if the Cuckoo Orpington came in other colours.

 In Australia at that time, “No” was my answer.